Skip to content

 Why This Matters for You and Your Family

 When a company like ACAM Systemautomation is hit, the information it holds rarely stays isolated.
 Employee records, customer contracts, vendor contacts, and project files often contain names, email addresses, phone numbers, and sometimes home addresses or dates of birth.
-If you or anyone in your family has ever worked with an engineering or manufacturing firm, bought industrial software services, or had your information shared through a supply chain partner, this breach could expose you.
+If you or anyone in your family has ever worked with an engineering or manufacturing firm, bought industrial software services, or had your information shared through a supply chain partner, this claimed breach could expose you.
 Credential leaks from such incidents frequently cascade into account takeovers that affect personal email, banking, and even children’s online gaming accounts.

 The Doxxing and Identity-Chain Risks